My Life Next Door by Huntley Fitzpatrick

 The Garretts are everything the Reeds are not.
-Loud, messy, affectionate.
+Loud, order messy, buy more about affectionate.
 And every day from her rooftop perch, Samantha Reed wishes she was one of them . . . until one summer evening, Jase Garrett climbs up next to her and changes everything.

 As the two fall fiercely for each other, stumbling through the awkwardness and awesomeness of first love, Jase’s family embraces Samantha – even as she keeps him a secret from her own.
 Then something unthinkable happens, and the bottom drops out of Samantha’s world.
 She’s suddenly faced with an impossible decision.
 Which perfect family will save her?
 Or is it time she saved herself?